 “Like Una, you remember me telling you not to play with her if she bites you?”
 I ask, putting my spoon in the sink before tossing away my yogurt container.

 “Yes.”
 I take his hand, grab my keys, and leave my apartment.
-We walk the three blocks to his daycare.
-I drop him off and tell his teacher Miss Trina that Vivianne is picking him up today.
+We walk three blocks to his daycare.
+I drop him off and tell his teacher, Miss Trina, that Vivianne is picking him up today.

 “Does he know?”
 Trina asks me, she is an older woman in her fifties.